MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-machine-related-alerts.md

 > [!NOTE]
 > When obtaining a token using user credentials:
 >
-> - The user needs to have at least the following role permission: 'View Data' (See [Create and manage roles](user-roles.md) for more information)
+> - The user needs to have at least the following role permission: 'View Data'.
+For more information about permissions, see [Create and manage roles](user-roles.md).
-> - The user needs to have access to the device, based on device group settings (See [Create and manage device groups](machine-groups.md) for more information)
+> - The user needs to have access to the device, based on device group settings.
+For more information about device group settings, see [Create and manage device groups](machine-groups.md).

 ## HTTP request